Babalion/NumericalMethodsInStatisticalPhysics/readme.md

 #### Bethe lattice
 In this simulation we observe 12.6E6 random walkers while walking on a Bethe-lattice.
 A short description what a Bethe-lattice is can be read on Wikipedia.
-We normalize the resulting histogram of comebacks and draw it in a semi-log-scatter-plot against the number of steps.
+We normalize the resulting histogram of comebacks and draw it in a semi-log-scatter-printToConsole against the number of steps.

-One observes the following plot:
+One observes the following printToConsole:

 ![Bethe Lattice](./Projects/Fractals/SimulationResults/BetheLattice.png)